Bob Watson

 Robert José Watson (April 10, 1946 – May 14, 2020) was an American professional baseball player, coach and general manager.
 He played in Major League Baseball as a first baseman and left fielder from 1966 to 1984, most prominently as a member of the Houston Astros where he was a two-time All-Star player.
 Watson had a .295 batting average over a career that also saw him play for the Boston Red Sox, New York Yankees, and the Atlanta Braves.

 After retiring as a player, Watson was a coach for the Oakland Athletics for four years, before he joined the Astros’ front office.
 In 1993, he became the second African-American general manager in major league baseball history with the Astros.
-He then served as the Yankees general manager from 1995 through 1998, during which time the team won the 1996 World Series.
+He then served as the Yankees general manager from October 23, 1995 until February 2, 1998, during which time the team won the 1996 World Series.
 Watson became the first African-American general manager to operate a team which would win the World Series.
 He later served as MLB's vice president in charge of discipline and vice president of rules and on-field operations, from 2002 to 2010.
 In 2020, Watson was inducted into the Houston Astros Hall of Fame.